Unintended Consequences (novel): Reception

 The novel sold over 60,000 copies of over four printings.
 After having been out of print for several years, a paperback edition was reissued in June, 2013.

 The author's web site states that he is working on a shorter sequel that was originally scheduled for publication in 2006.
 However, this sequel has not yet been released.

 Timothy McVeigh controversy

 Timothy McVeigh read the novel while awaiting his trial for the Oklahoma City bombing.
-He loved the book, and noted that if it had come out a few years earlier, he would have given serious consideration to using sniper attacks in a war of attrition against the government instead of bombing a federal building:
+He viewed the book favorably, and noted that if it had come out a few years earlier, he would have given serious consideration to using sniper attacks in a war of attrition against the government instead of bombing a federal building: